Virtuant/katacoda-scenarios/ansible/04-ansible-wordpress/step2.md

 #### [Optional] MySQL Security
 Ansible installs MySQL with an empty root password and leaves some of the test databases accessible to anonymous users.

->Note: Do not attempt this section, unless otherwise instructed, or this is your second time through.
+>Note: Do not attempt this section, unless otherwise instructed, or if this is your second time through.

 1\.
 To change the default password, you need to generate a password to use.
 To do this, you can use the `openssl` utility to generate a 15-character password.
 Add the following to your playbook: